salaboy/from-monolith-to-k8s/workshop.md

 1) Google Cloud Account (if you are a QCon Plus attendee, we will provide you with one)
   @TODO: add steps to login and set up the right project
-2) Camunda Cloud Account, you need to sign for a new account here: https://accounts.cloud.camunda.io/signup?campaign=workshop
+2) Camunda Cloud Account, you need to sign for a [new account here](https://accounts.cloud.camunda.io/signup?campaign=workshop).
+Once you signed into your account, create a new cluster called `my-cluster`, you will use this in the second half of the workshop, but it is better to boot it up early on.

 # Getting Started